pisrael/react-router-server-side-rendering-code-splitting/README.md

 configuration file to transpile the whole server code if you wish.

 ## How it works
-* For code splitting, the system uses webpack require.ensure (see more here: https://webpack.github.io/docs/code-splitting.html)
+* For code splitting, the system uses webpack require.ensure - [see more here](https://webpack.github.io/docs/code-splitting.html)
-* The code splitting is strategically placed on dynamic routes to split the code based on the current URL (see more here: https://github.com/ReactTraining/react-router/blob/master/docs/guides/DynamicRouting.md)
+* The code splitting is strategically placed on dynamic routes to split the code based on the current URL - [see more here](https://github.com/ReactTraining/react-router/blob/master/docs/guides/DynamicRouting.md)
 * For the server side rendering work, it transpiles the RootRoute and renders the HTML on string that is sent back to the client

 ## Running